Bearxcave/Bearxcave.github.io/_posts/2021-03-12-cheatsheet-FE&RM-I.md

 Cons:
 * High leverage: high risk
-* Future prices are approximately linear function of the underlying - only linear payoffs can be hedged
+* Futures prices are approximately linear function of the underlying - only linear payoffs can be hedged
 * May not be flexible enough; back to Forwards!